Ayush-Kaushik/pdf-merger/README.md

 - [Acknowledgments](#acknowledgement)
 - [License](#license)

 ## 🏁 About <a name = "#getting_started"></a>
-I receive some documents via Mail that I scan and store in a safe space.
-Some documents include more than one page which creates a collection of single PDF file when scanned.
-Hence, I wanted to build a quick and easy tool that merges all these pdf files into single file.
+I had the idea to create this tool while working with large volume of PDF's with secure information.
+When exchanging these documents via Email I needed a tool to combine multiple PDF's into single one.

-There are many options available online to merge PDF files but I do not trust any online "Free" source where I have to upload my sensitive PDF documents to another site just to merge them.
-Hence, the idea formed to build my own PDF Merger desktop application.
+There are online "Free" options available but I didn't want to upload PDF's to as it could pose a security threat.
+Hence, I created this desktop application that merges all these pdf files into single file.

 ## 🚀 Deployment <a name = "deployment"></a>
 - Get one of the latest release zip file